Nehvizdy: Administrative division

+Etymology

+The name is derived either from the word nehvízdat ('not to whistle'), meaning "the village of people who do not whistle" or from the personal name Nehvizd, meaning "the village of Nehvizds (Nehvizd family)".

 Geography

 Nehvizdy is located about 8 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Nehvizdy (regarding local parish) is from 1352.
+Until the Hussite Wars, the village was owned by various lower noblemen.
+After the wars, it became part of the Přerov estate.
+In 1515, Nehvizdy was promoted to a market town by King Vladislaus II.
+The period of greatest development occurred in the first half of the 17th century, but it ended with the advent of the Thirty Years' War, during which the market town was looted several times.
+After the war, Nehvizdy was acquired by the Liechtenstein family.

 On 29 December 1941, Czechoslovak paratroopers Gabčík and Kubiš sent by the Czech government-in-exile in London to assassinate Reinhard Heydrich were inserted near Nehvizdy (they overflew their predesignated target area near Plzeň by more than a hundred kilometres due to a navigational error).
 The soldiers hid themselves in a nearby abandoned quarry and with the help of several local citizens were able to relink with collaborators and later fulfill the mission.

 Demographics

-In time of the 2011 census, the population was 2,166, almost exclusively of Czechs ethnicity.
-14% of population were believers, mostly identified to Roman Catholic Church.
-While the population was quite steady in the 20th century, the town has experienced significant growth since 2001, especially due to proximity and good accessibility of the capital city.
+The market town has experienced significant growth of population in the 21st century.

 Transport

-Nehvizdy lies on road connecting Prague with Poděbrady and Hradec Králové.
+Nehvizdy lies on a road connecting Prague with Poděbrady and Hradec Králové.
 Nowadays the D11 motorway runs just south of the market town parallel to the old road.

 Sights

-The landmark of Nehvizdy is the Gothic Church of Saint Wenceslaus.
-It was built in the late 13th century and first mentioned in 1361.
-The adjacent bell tower is from the 16th century.
+The main landmark of Nehvizdy is the Church of Saint Wenceslaus.
+It was built in the Gothic style in the late 13th century and was first mentioned in 1361.
+The adjacent bell tower dates from the 16th century.

 A small monument in the centre of Nehvizdy commemorates the Operation Anthropoid event.
 It is formed in the shape of a parachute and it was created in 2021.